What parents need to know

 Parents Need to Know

-Parents need to know that WorldWide Telescope provides an interactive and deeply complex window into the universe.
+Parents need to know that WorldWide Telescope is a downloadable science game/experience that provides an interactive and deeply complex window onto the universe.
 It's basically a curated collection of the best astronomical data and imagery from telescopes, observatories, and scientists all over the globe.
-With so much information at the users' fingertips and a less than ideal interface, it's easy to get overwhelmed.
-So plan on spending time helping younger kids get oriented to using the tool.
+With so much information at the user's fingertips yet a less-than-ideal interface, it's easy to get overwhelmed.
+So plan on spending time helping younger kids get oriented.

 What kids can learn